ToshioCP/Gtk4-tutorial/src/sec33.src.md

 The LeWindow instance has two instance variables for recording the current line.

-- `win->position`: An int type variable.
+- `win->position`: An `int` type variable.
 It is the position of the current line.
 It is zero-based.
 If no current line exists, it is -1.
-- `win->current_button`: A variable points the button, located at the first column, on the current line.
+- `win->current_button`: A variable points to the button, located at the first column, on the current line.
 If no current line exists, it is NULL.

 If the current line moves, the following two functions are called.
 They updates the two varables.